 - There are no guarantees

-The IRS is known to be extremely strict when it comes to assessing the financial circumstances of an applicant before deciding on whether or not to grant the offer.
-In fact, the Internal Review Service rejects more than 80% of the OIC applications.
-This makes it imperative that you gain a clear understanding of what to do before filing for the Offer and ensure that you increase the chances of your success.
+The IRS is rigid when it comes to assessing the financial circumstances of an applicant.
+In fact, the Internal Review Service rejects more than 80% of OIC applications.
+This is why it’s important to undersand what to do before you file to increase your chances of success.

-First and foremost, before filing your OIC, ensure that you meet the eligibility criteria.
+Before filing your OIC, ensure that you meet the eligibility criteria.
 These make it mandatory that you have filed for all federal tax returns and are up-to-date on the estimated tax payments or the income tax withholdings that are due to you, among other requisites.
-Then check with the Centralized Insolvency Operation to ensure that there is no bankruptcy case pending against you or your business.
+Then check with the Centralized Insolvency Operation to ensure that there are no pending bankruptcy cases against you.

-An integral task before filing your OIC is to prepare the documents required to be submitted along with forms 656, 433A, or 433B.
-These include, apart from your tax filing and tax payment records, your paystubs, bank and credit card statements dating back to the past three months, details about your loans, mortgages, and retirement accounts, and a summary of your personal expenses like those incurred for health and child care, housing, and transportation.
-You will of course, need to consult an experienced and competent tax professional to help you prepare the documents and also, if needed, reorganize the details about your financial status to present it in a favorable light to the IRS.
+An integral task before filing your OIC is to prepare the documents required to be submitted.
+You must also provide forms 656, 433A, or 433B.
+These include your paystubs, bank and credit card statements (for the past three months), details about your loans, mortgages, and retirement accounts, and a summary of your personal expenses.
+Personal expenses include elements like health and child care, housing, and transportation.
+You will of course, need to consult an experienced tax professional to help you prepare the documents.
+Your CPA can organize the details about your financial status to present it in a favorable light to the IRS.